-Along the top, is the sweetest of central Italian towns, strung out across a narrow ridge.
-Its main street—the consummate corso for an slowly ascending afternoon passiagiata—rising gradually up the ridge to the town’s highest, most prominent position—and the site of the summer palace of the Popes.
-Its views sweep down to Rome on one side, and across fields and farms to the coast on the other.
-From all sides, the prevailing, leavening summer breezes filter through its open windows and down its long corridors.
+The town of Castel Gandolfo sits astride a high narrow ridge, as the sweetest of central Italian towns.
+Its main street is the consummate corso for a slowly ascending afternoon passiagiata.
+It rises gradually up the ridge to the town’s highest, most prominent position—and the site of the summer palace of the Popes.
+From the Palace, views sweep down to Rome on one side, and across fields and farms to the coast on the other.
+From all sides, a prevailing, leavening summer breezes flutters through its open windows and meanders down its long corridors.

 The site includes the gardens and a working farm.
 It has been in Vatican hands, since the Popes foreclosed on an unfortunate debtor during the Renaissance.
 Some debtor!
-However, words like “magnificent” and “sumptuous” don’t apply here, as they might for scores of the monumentally, ornate public buildings of Rome and the Vatican; built to impress and stultify.
-This is a restorative retreat.
-More suitable words would be “serene”, “sublime” and “complete”.
+Yet it is neither “magnificent” or “sumptuous”, as are many of the monumentally, ornate public buildings of Rome and the Vatican.
+These were built to impress and impose.
+This Palace is a restorative retreat.
+More suitable descriptors would be “serene”, “sublime” and “complete”.
 It does not exude the sensory overload of the more showy buildings of the city below.

-Still, it’s no rustic holiday retreat in the woods above an ancient and placid lake.
-This calming palace would still rank as the grandest home anywhere in Sydney.
+Yet, neither is it a rustic holiday retreat in the woods above an ancient and placid lake.

-Flock of bambini at the base of a Virgin, in the town church, between weddings.
+Flock of bambini at the base of a Virgin, in the town church.

 Cultivated row of native trees, with views to the coast.